arxely/alx-system_engineering-devops/0x00-shell_basics/README.md

     with user and group IDs displayed numerically
     And hidden files (starting with .)
 6-firstdirectory create a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile move the file betty from /tmp/ to /tmp/my_first_directory.